-As Catholics one of the truths that we hold that has been handed down from Jesus and the apostles is that Jesus is really (not just symbolically) is present in the Eucharist, also called Holy Communion.
+As Catholics, one of the truths that we hold that has been handed down from Jesus and the apostles is that Jesus is really (not just symbolically) present in the Eucharist, also called Holy Communion.

 The Church has always and everywhere held and continues to hold, that the four Gospels are of apostolic origin.
 For what the Apostles preached, in fulfilment of the commission of Christ, afterwards they themselves and apostolic men, under the inspiration of the divine Spirit, handed onto us in writing:

 the fourfold Gospel, according to Matthew, Mark, Luke and John.

 the four Gospels just named, whose historical character the Church unhesitatingly asserts, faithfully hand on what Jesus Christ, while living among men, really did and taught for their eternal salvation...
 (Sections 18 and 19 of Dei Verbum, a Vatican II document.)